Weighted Pipeline Revenue: A Guide to Weighted Revenue for Sales and Finance

 A weighted sales pipeline is data-reliant, making it one of the most accurate revenue forecasting methods.
 Although there’s no foolproof way to forecast sales, weighted revenue is a logical estimate of the actual revenue we can expect from open opportunities.

-Since a weighted revenue provides accurate insights into your sales, it can help you allocate the right resources at the right time.
+Since weighted revenue provides accurate insights into your sales, it can help you allocate the right resources at the right time.

 For example, suppose you intend to increase your company’s customer base by 20%.
-In that case, you can base your decision on extensive sales forecasts and allocate the necessary resources both marketing and outbound sales to generate the necessary pipeline with the appropriate probability of closing.
+In that case, you can base your decision on extensive sales forecasts and allocate the necessary resources for both marketing and outbound sales to generate the necessary pipeline with the appropriate probability of closing.